Confirmed speakers

 - Lara Bloom, President and CEO, The Ehlers-Danlos Society

-- Emma Sutcliffe, Founder, ISPEP
+- Emma Sutcliffe, Founder, Chief Patient Officer, ISPEP

 - Steve Clark, Founder and Patient Advocate, Strive for Five